Uber hits road with overhauled smartphone app

 Versions of the redesigned Uber app for smartphones powered by Apple or Android software will be rolled out globally during the next several weeks, according to Uber.

-In its latest funding round, Uber was valued at more than $60 billion, but has racked up losses at it expands and takes on competitors such as Lyft. -AFP
+In its latest funding round, Uber was valued at more than US$60 billion, but has racked up losses at it expands and takes on competitors such as Lyft. — AFP